Qabel/qabel-core/CONTRIBUTING.md

 ### Network Attack Awareness
 Additionally you should be aware of certain network attacks and the problems they base on if you write network message initiating code.
-To name one example: Compression of external initiated messages (e.g., acknowledge messages) can leak information, if a part of the message can be chosen by the initiator (see [CRIME](http://en.wikipedia.org/wiki/CRIME)).
+To name one example: compression of external initiated messages (e.g., acknowledge messages) can leak information, if a part of the message can be chosen by the initiator (see [CRIME](http://en.wikipedia.org/wiki/CRIME)).
 Thus we do not want to compress such messages (i.e. drop messages).